House passes $3.5T Biden blueprint after deal with moderates

 “I wish the moderates in the House success,” McConnell said.
 “I’m pulling for them.”

-Associated Press writers Alan Fram, Brian Slodysko and Jonathan Lemire contributed to this report.
+Associated Press writers Darlene Superville, Alan Fram and Brian Slodysko contributed to this report.